Knights of Saint Thomas

 The emblem of the order was a red cross with a white scallop in the centre and the Knights wore a white habit.

 History

 Foundation

 It was established in 1191, at Acre, after the capture of that city by Richard I of England and Philip II of France.
 After the capture of the city, William, Chaplain to the Dean of St. Pauls Cathedral at London, formed a small religious order, its members taking vows of poverty, chastity and obedience.
 The purpose of the Order was tending to the sick and wounded, and burying the Christian knights who fell in battle in the Holy Land.
 To that, William, as Prior of the Order, added the purpose of raising funds to ransom captives from the Muslim armies of Saladin.
 The success of the Order enabled it to establish a church and hospital which was dedicated to St Thomas Becket, Archbishop of Canterbury.
-Becket was martyred in 1170 and canonised in 1173.
+Becket had been murdered in 1170.
+He was declared a martyr and canonised in 1173.

+Property of the Hospital of St Thomas

+Like other religious orders, the Hospital of St Thomas acquired a range of properties including St Thomas's Mill, a watermill in the Bow Back Rivers area, Stratford.
+Previously known as Fote's Mill, around 1245 the Hospital was recorded as paying an annual rent of 9s.
+6d for the use of this mill.